patternfly/training-scenarios/react/react-customize/step1.md

 In PatternFly 4, demos are used to show how PatternFly’s components and layouts can be put together to build more complex structures.
 They're made entirely from components and layouts.

-In this exercise, we'll be using a page demo to create a new page for a web application.
+In this exercise, use a page demo to create a new page for a web application.

 Note: Katacoda is setting up a new React application.
 Start coding once the server starts and "Welcome to PatternFly" is visible on the lower pane.